Holiday inspiration currently loading...

 A fine Highland breakfast this morning set you up for your next rail adventure.
 A member of hotel staff will transfer you to Plockton station in time to catch your train along the beautiful North Highland Line to Inverness, with your next base a short taxi ride from the centre.

 Your accommodation in Inverness

-Another great trip out today, as you’re collected at your guest house and taken for a private half-day guided tour around Loch Ness and the surrounding area.
+A great trip out today, as you’re collected at your accommodation and taken for a private half-day guided tour around Loch Ness and the surrounding area.
 Your first view of Loch Ness is one to remember: containing more fresh water than all of the lakes in England and Wales combined, Loch Ness takes the breath away with its outstanding beauty.
 Its eastern and western shores are dotted with Highland villages, one of which, Drumnadrochit, is home to the visitor centre telling the story of the loch’s most famous ‘resident.’
 Do remember to bring your sense of humour!

 Time to board the train once more this morning, for another of Scotland’s must-see scenic lines from Inverness to Scotland’s capital, Edinburgh.